 Is your water heater in need of replacing?
 Stevenson Service Experts is here with some indicators to look for when deciding whether it’s time to buy a new water heating system.

-If your water heater has routine maintenance, you can expect it to operate around 10 years, depending on how many people live in the home.
-By the time your water heater hits 10 years, it’s likely time to seriously discuss replacement, especially before a leak occurs.
+If your water heater has standard maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
+By the time your water heater reaches 10 years, it’s likely time to seriously discuss replacement, especially before a leak occurs.

-If the water from your water heater (hot side pipes) is streaming out rusty, it could be a sign that your water heater is rusting on the inside.
-This could produce a leak, not to mention impure water.
+If the water from your water heater (hot side pipes) is coming out rusty, it may be a signal that your water heater is rusting on the inside.
+This could produce a leak, not to mention contaminated water.
 Ask an expert plumber to have them determine if your water heater system is getting ready to breakdown.

-Booming or thumping sounds coming from your water heater can be a sign that deposit has built up on the base of the tank.
-This means your water heater will be less efficient and will require more gas or electricity to heat your water, causing higher water heating bills.
+Booming or thumping sounds coming from your water heater can be an indicator that deposit has built up on the bottom of the tank.
+This means your water heater will be less efficient and will have to use more gas or electricity to heat your water, causing higher water heating bills.
 It also means that the additional time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

-If you notice water around your water heater tank, you might have a leak.
-Call an expert plumber to come out and investigate and they can give you a quote on a new water heater if necessary.
+If you see water around your water heater tank, you may have a leak.
+Contact an expert plumber to come out and investigate and they can give you a quote on a new water heater if necessary.